US job creation slows but unemployment stays low

 - Published

-The jobs boom in the US cooled last month but the unemployment rate remained low, official figures show.
+The jobs boom in the US slowed last month but the unemployment rate remained low, official figures show.

 Employers added 236,000 jobs in March, close to expectations, as bars and restaurants led the hiring.